U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Frequently Asked Questions

-How much U.S. energy consumption and electricity generation comes from renewable sources?
+How much U.S. energy consumption and electricity generation comes from renewable energy sources?

-In 2011, renewable sources of energy accounted for about 9.3% of total U.S. energy consumption and 12.7% of electricity generation.1 This is the largest share of energy consumption since 1950, and the largest share of electricity generation since 1984.
+In 2015, renewable energy sources accounted for about 10% of total U.S. energy consumption and about 13% of electricity generation.1

 Other FAQs about Renewables